 It is a day of patriotic celebration and remembrance, where some communities hold celebrations, as well as reenactments, and cherry pies are often eaten in Washington's honor.
 Celebrations also take place at Mount Vernon, and at the George Washington Birthplace Monument.
 The day has been tied to the military, as the first Purple Heart was given out on the bicentennial of Washington's birth.
 Since 1862, Washington's Farewell Address has traditionally been read in the U.S. Senate, on or around his birthday or the holiday.
 Some public schools spend the day teaching about the presidents, with a particular focus on Washington and Lincoln.

-Presidents' Day, also known as George Washington's Birthday, is observed next on Monday, February 19th, 2018.
+Presidents' Day, also known as George Washington's Birthday, is observed next on Monday, February 18th, 2019.
 It was observed annually on February 22nd from 1880 until 1970.
-It has been observed the third Monday of February since 1971.
+It has been observed the third Monday in February since 1971.

 How to Observe

 There are many ways the day can be celebrated:

 - see if your community has a celebration for the day

 - visit the George Washington Birthplace National Monument